mutugi-c/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partners Santiago Munoz and Richard Burneo for their contribution to this project.
+I would like to thank my coding partner Harsh Yadav for his contribution to this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>